Denis-Kazakov/GoogleNgrams/README.md

 ﻿# THIS IS WORK IN PROGRESS

+Only d08_wilcoxon.ipynb, d08_wilcoxon.ru and d08_student.ipynb are finalized by the web-interface is not ready yet.

+## New in this version:
+- Student t-test was changed to Wilcoxon signed-rank test because distributions are not necessarily normal.

 # Phrase frequencies in Google Books

 It was a study project on the Data Scientist upskilling course at School 21 (https://edu.21-school.ru/).
 Project task was to find an API in the Internet and create a web-service using Flask, FastAPI or a Telegram bot.